chinapedia/wikipedia.abstract.en/Page/Auguste_Rodin.md

 During his later creative years, Rodin's work turned increasingly toward the female form, and themes of more overt masculinity and femininity.[93]
 He concentrated on small dance studies, and produced numerous erotic drawings, sketched in a loose way, without taking his pencil from the paper or his eyes from the model.
 Rodin met American dancer Isadora Duncan in 1900, attempted to seduce her,[94] and the next year sketched studies of her and her students.
 In July 1906, Rodin was also enchanted by dancers from the Royal Ballet of Cambodia, and produced some of his most famous drawings from the experience.[95]

-Musée_Rodin_de_Meudon_04.jpg Fifty-three years into their relationship, Rodin married Rose Beuret.
+Fifty-three years into their relationship, Rodin married Rose Beuret.
 They married on the 29th of January 1917, and Beuret died two weeks later, on 16 February.[96]
 Rodin was ill that year; in January, he suffered weakness from influenza,[97] and on 16 November his physician announced that "congestion of the lungs has caused great weakness.
 The patient's condition is grave."[98]
 Rodin died the next day, age 77, at his villa[99] in Meudon, Île-de-France, on the outskirts of Paris.[100]

 A cast of _The Thinker_ was placed next to his tomb in Meudon; it was Rodin's wish that the figure served as his headstone and epitaph.[101]
 In 1923, Marcell Tirel, Rodin's secretary, published a book alleging that Rodin's death was largely due to cold, and the fact that he had no heat at Meudon.
 Rodin requested permission to stay in the Hotel Biron, a museum of his works, but the director of the museum refused to let him stay there.[102][103]

 Legacy

-Kiss_Rodin.jpg_, 1889]] Auguste_Rodin_signature.jpg_]] Musee_Rodin.jpg]] Philly042107-009-RodinMuseum.jpg, Philadelphia, Pennsylvania]]
+_, 1889]] _]] ]] , Philadelphia, Pennsylvania]]

 Rodin willed to the French state his studio and the right to make casts from his plasters.
 Because he encouraged the edition of his sculpted work, Rodin's sculptures are represented in many public and private collections.
 The Musée Rodin was founded in 1916 and opened in 1919 at the Hôtel Biron, where Rodin had lived, and it holds the largest Rodin collection, with more than 6,000 sculptures and 7,000 works on paper.
 The French order _Légion d'honneur_ made him a Commander,[104] and he received an honorary doctorate from the University of Oxford.